meilisearch/documentation/learn/advanced/asynchronous_updates.md

 Every operation that might take a long time to be processed is handled asynchronously.

-For example, it is possible updating the `filterableAttributes` index setting will require as much time as generating a new index, so MeiliSearch puts it in the update queue and processes the update request as soon as the instance can allocate the adequate resources.
+For example, updating the `filterableAttributes` index setting will require as much time as re-indexing all the documents in this index.
+Because of that, MeiliSearch adds your update request to the update queue and processes it as soon as possible.

 Currently, these are MeiliSearch's asynchronous operations: